MagaluCloud/magalu/mgc/cli/docs/dbaas/clusters/delete.md

-# Get
+# Delete

-Returns a engine detail.
+Removes a database cluster and it"s instances for a tenant.

 ## Usage:
 ```
-mgc dbaas engines get [engine-id] [flags]
+mgc dbaas clusters delete [cluster-id] [flags]
 ```

 ## Flags:
 ```
-    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
-    --engine-id uuid                Value referring to engine Id. (required)
+    --cluster-id uuid   Value referring to cluster Id. (required)
--h, --help                          help for get
+-h, --help              help for delete
--v, --version                       version for get
+-v, --version           version for delete
 ```

 ## Global Flags: